 If you’re applying for Mathematics, most Colleges have a preference for immediate entry.
 However, if you’re applying for Engineering many Colleges generally prefer applicants to take a year out, to gain some industrial experience.
 Please note that it’s not possible to defer entry for the Graduate Course in Medicine.

 Everyone with a realistic chance of being offered a place is invited to attend an interview – that's more than 80 per cent of applicants.
 So, if you apply, it is very likely that you will be invited to Cambridge for an admissions interview (although due to the level of competition for places, there are applicants each year who are not interviewed).

 Interviews usually take place during the first three weeks of December, , so we strongly advise you not to make unbreakable commitments for this period.
 Advice about what to expect can be found in the applying section.

 Please note that not all applicants who are interviewed will be successful (made an offer of a place), but all those who are made an offer will have been interviewed.

 That depends on the course you have applied for and which College you have applied to.

 Please note that all applicants for Medicine and for Veterinary Medicine must sit the BMAT in November.
-Applicants for Law are asked to take the Cambridge Law Test.
+Most Colleges ask applicants for Law to take the Cambridge Law Test.
 You may be asked to sit the TSA or a short College test when you come to Cambridge for your interview or you may be asked to submit an essay that you have written at school/college.

 For details of how Colleges assess applicants and whether or not you will be asked to sit an admissions test please see the Applying section.